CS207-Final-Project-Group-10/cs207-FinalProject/README.md

 ## Installation Instructions
 - #### For end users:
-Our package is available on Test PyPI.
+Our package is available on PyPI.
 Before installing ensure you have a Python3 environment with numpy installed available.

 If you are using a Mac you can setup an appropriate virtual environment in your desired directory as follows: